-- There is no consequence for a Tier 1 resource that does not respond with the amount of synchronized reserve that was expected of it in response to a synchronized reserve event.
-Tier 1 resources are simply credited for the amount of response they provide. - Since Tier 2 resources are credited with a capacity payment any time they are expected to be ready to respond to a synchronized reserve event, failure to provide that response results in an obligation to "repay" that credit following instances of nonperformance.
-The following consequences exist for a Tier 2 resource that does not respond with its assigned amount of synchronized reserve: - The resource is credited for Tier 2 synchronized reserve capacity in the amount that actually responded for all hours the resource was assigned/self-scheduled Tier 2 synchronized reserve on the day the event occurred, and; - The owner of the resource incurs a synchronized reserve obligation in the amount of the shortfall for the duration equal to the average number of days between events as determined by the annual review of the last 2 years.
-These days shall have the same peak classification (on-peak or off-peak) as the day of the Synchronized Reserve Event and occur at least three (3) business days following the event.
-Offpeak days are defined as weekends and PJM holidays, and on-peak days are all others. - The annual review will be completed during the month of November and cover a 2 year window from November 1st (year 2) through October 31st (current year).
-The penalty days calculation will be the average of the last two years of Synchronized Reserve event duration data, rounded down.
+- There is no consequence for a Tier 1 resource that does not respond with the amount of Synchronized Reserve that was expected of it in response to a Synchronized Reserve Event.
+Tier 1 resources are simply credited for the amount of response they provide. - Since Tier 2 resources are credited with a capacity payment any time they are expected to be ready to respond to a Synchronized Reserve Event, failure to provide that response results in an obligation to "repay" that credit following instances of nonperformance.
+The following consequences exist for a Tier 2 resource that does not respond with its assigned amount of Synchronized Reserve: - The resource is credited for Tier 2 Synchronized Reserve capacity in the amount that actually responded for all hours the resource was assigned or self-scheduled Tier 2 Synchronized Reserve on the day the event occurred, and; - The owner of the resource incurs a retroactive obligation to refund at SRMCP the amount of the shortfall measured in MW for all of the hours the resource was assigned or self-scheduled over the immediate past interval, the duration of which is equal to the lesser of the average number of days between events as determined by the annual review of the last 2 years, or the number of days since the resource failed to respond with its assigned or self-scheduled Synchronized Reserve amount in response to a Synchronized Reserve Event. - The annual review will be completed during the month of November and cover a 2 year window from November 1st (year 2) through October 31st (current year).
+The penalty days calculation will be the average interval between Synchronized Reserve Events over the last two years of Synchronized Reserve Event data, rounded down to a whole day value.
 The results will be communicated to the Operating Committee in December and implemented annually on January 1st.